luigibonati/mlcolvar/plumed_interfaces/README.md

 # PLUMED Interfaces

-This folder contains most updated PLUMED interface source files and test input sets for the `mlcolvar` PLUMED integration.
+This folder contains the most updated source files of the PLUMED interface for the use of machine learning collective variables.
+These interfaces are primarly intended (but non limited) to be used with CV models trained through `mlcolvar` and can be loaded into a libtorch-aware PLUMED using the `LOAD` command at runtime.

+This folder also provides a few sets of test inputs for alanine dipeptide and the dissociation of NaCl that can be used to test the interfaces or possible modifications.

 ## Interface files

 - `PytorchModel.cpp`
   - Implements the `PYTORCH_MODEL` function for the use of standard descriptor-based PyTorch models as CVs.
 This is also available in PLUMED official releases.
+  Note that to avoid conflicts with default PLUMED installation, the action defined in the source file provided here is named `PYTORCH_MODEL_RUNTIME`.
 - `PytorchKolmogorovBias.cpp`
-  - Implements the `PYTORCH_KOLMOGOROV_BIAS` function for computing transition-state-oriented Kolmogorov bias from PyTorch descriptor-based model of the committor whicha can also be used as CVs.
+  - Implements the `PYTORCH_KOLMOGOROV_BIAS` function for computing transition-state-oriented Kolmogorov bias from PyTorch descriptor-based model of the committor which can also be used as CVs.
 - `PytorchModelGNN.cpp`
-  - Implements the `PYTORCH_GNN` colvar for the use of graph neural network models as CVs.
-The construction of the graph is done in PLUMED.
+  - Implements the `PYTORCH_GNN` colvar for the use of gnn-based models as CVs.
+The construction of the input graph is done in PLUMED using its built-in neighbor-list.
 - `PytorchKolmogorovBiasGNN.cpp`
-  - Implements the `PYTORCH_KOLMOGOROV_BIAS_GNN` colvar for computing transition-state-oriented Kolmogorov bias from raph neural network models of the committor whicha can also be used as CVs.
+  - Implements the `PYTORCH_KOLMOGOROV_BIAS_GNN` colvar for computing transition-state-oriented Kolmogorov bias from gnn-based models of the committor which can also be used as CVs.

 ## Test inputs

-The `test_inputs` folder contains example folders and run scripts for two systems:
+The `test_inputs` folder contains example folders for two simple systems (alanine and NaCl) that can be used to test the available interfaces and possibile modifications.
+Two run scripts are provided for the two systems as example:

 - `test_inputs/test_alanine.sh`
   - Launches alanine test runs.